Forhadx/InHouse-Node-Mysql/README.md

 # Mini In-House Syestem with two type user

-There is two type user 'admin' and 'employee' which data store in User DB and Product Db store all products details.
+There are two types of users 'admin' and 'employee' whose data is stored in User DB and Product Db stores all product details.

 ## Installation

-Download the code and user the command.
+Download the code and use the command.

 ```bash
 npm install